jagobainda/SkinHolderWeb/README.md

 # 🎮 Skin Holder Web

-A modern web application built with React, TypeScript, and Clean Architecture principles for managing and organizing game skins.
+A modern web application built with React, TypeScript, Tailwind and Clean Architecture principles for managing and organizing game skins.

 ## 🚀 Tech Stack